 Third-party claims often offer more in damages than workers’ compensation, as they do not have the two-thirds limit on lost wages and offer more in non-economic damages.

 Labor Law 200 governs construction sites throughout New York City and outlines employers’ “General duty to protect health and safety of employees; enforcement.”
 Broadly speaking, employers, property owners, and general contractors are required to make sure workplaces are safe for construction workers.
 These rules cover safety equipment, excavation procedures, and liability when accidents do occur.

 One important element of Labor Law 200 is Labor Law 240: the Scaffolding Law.
 Under this law, employers are required to secure and maintain scaffolding on job sites to prevent falls from heights.
 Given that falls account for the majority of construction accidents, this law ensures that general contractors and property owners can be found liable if they do not take reasonable steps to prevent a scaffold-related injury.

 If you do not have workers’ compensation through your employer, then Labor Law 200 and 240 can protect your right to hold your employer accountable for a construction accident.
 Employers are required under these laws to maintain safe jobsites, so when they fail to do so, it can make them liable for your injuries in a personal injury or premises liability claim.

 Your best option after a construction accident is to speak to an experienced legal team.
-At Wingate, Russotti, Shapiro & Halperin, LLP, our New York construction accident lawyers have more than 50 years of combined experience fighting for construction workers throughout NYC.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our New York construction accident lawyers have more than 50 years of combined experience fighting for construction workers throughout NYC.
 We can thoroughly investigate the cause of your accident.
 If your injuries are only covered under workers’ compensation, we will fight to get you the maximum award, but we can also review other options such as third-party product liability or personal injury claims.
 To discuss your case in a free consultation, call us at (212) 986-7353.